University of Florida Health Tourette Association of America Center of Excellence

 About the Tourette and Tic Clinic

-Kids and adults suffering from Tourette syndrome and tic disorders need an interdisciplinary environment for treatment, and also an opportunity to participate in cutting edge research.
+Kids and adults living with Tic and Tourette syndrome need an interdisciplinary environment for treatment, and also an opportunity to participate in cutting edge research.
 The UF Health Center for Movement Disorders and Neurorestoration has come together to provide that environment.

 There are few places in the world that offer the complete interdisciplinary care of the Tourette/Tic Patient.
 The identified needs in this area: